Authentic Lessons for 21st Century Learning

 Explain 2

-Students review their equation-solving strategies through a flowchart and then practice solving problems while implementing the GUS Method.
+Students review their equation-solving strategies through a Flowchart and practice solving problems using the GUS Method.

 Extend

-Students create their own word problems by considering items bought and sold in a theater.
+Students create word problems based on items bought and sold in a theater during a station-based Drive-in Theater activity.

-Students demonstrate their understanding through an Exit Ticket.
+Evaluate Students demonstrate understanding through an Exit Ticket.

 Materials